rafael-santiago/kryptos/README.md

 This library is licensed under ``GPLv2`` if for some reason it does not fit into your stuff you can contact me and let's talk about.

+---

+**Bear in mind**: Use this software at your own risk.
+I am not responsible for any misuse of it, including some kind of damage, data loss etc. The software is provided with no warranty.
+Also watch the crypto regulations for your country and the licenses of the current available ciphers before using this library.

+**Remark**: I do not provide pre-builts, if you have found any pre-built of this library somewhere, I **do not** endorse it.